Israel in the Eurovision Song Contest 2016

-Israel participated in the Eurovision Song Contest 2016 with the song "Made of Stars" written by Doron Medalie.
-The song was performed by Hovi Star.
-Israeli broadcaster Israel Broadcasting Authority (IBA) collaborated with the commercial broadcaster Keshet in order to select the Israeli entry for the 2016 contest in Stockholm, Sweden.
+Israel was represented at the Eurovision Song Contest 2016 with the song "Made of Stars", written by Doron Medalie and performed by Hovi Star.
+The Israeli broadcaster Israel Broadcasting Authority (IBA) collaborated with the commercial broadcaster Keshet in order to select the Israeli entry for the 2016 contest in Stockholm, Sweden.
 The reality singing competition HaKokhav HaBa L'Eirovizion ("The Next Star for Eurovision"), which was organised by Keshet and Tedy Productions, was used to select the Israeli entry.
 The fifteen show competition concluded with a final on 3 March 2016 that featured four performers who were matched with potential Eurovision songs.
 "Made of Stars" performed by Hovi Star emerged as the winner following a public vote.

 Israel was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2016.
 Performing during the show in position 4, "Made of Stars" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Israel placed seventh out of the 18 participating countries in the semi-final with 147 points.
 In the final, Israel performed in position 7 and placed fourteenth out of the 26 participating countries, scoring 135 points.